2021-2022 Schedule available now! Register now for our 2nd semester.

 “Dance is an artistic form that provides participants an opportunity to learn through use of the body in motion.” -M. Zitomer (2011)

 Some years ago, Galynn White, a little girl who had been born with osteogenesis imperfecta, announced to her respite care provider, Jerry Hull, that she wanted to become a ballerina when she grew up.
-Jerry called the Ballet to see what could be done.
-Recognizing that the joy of dance should be for everyone, the Ballet was delighted in 1990 to establish a ballet class geared for children with physical or developmental challenges.
-Audiences look forward to seeing the class in the annual Student Performance in May at the DECC Auditorium.
+Jerry called School of Minnesota Ballet to see what could be done.
+In 1990 School of Minnesota Ballet was delighted to establish a ballet class geared for children with physical or developmental challenges, recognizing that the joy of dance should be for everyone.